-I think it just helps know other people experience it to.
+I think it just helps to know other people experience it too.
 I know it helps me.
 So, when I first started YouTube and I had around ten thousand subscribers, I reached out to my blogging friend Christina, from The DIY Mommy.
 I asked her, “What’s up with YouTube?
 It seems worse.”
-When I was just posting on Instagram, I never got an negative comments.
-But putting yourself out there on a video, people for what ever reason, feel like they can just attack you more than when they see your face, or your hand movements, or your facial expressions, and for what ever reason, they feel enough of a connection with you to attack you and say negative things.
+When I was just posting on Instagram, I never got any negative comments.
+But putting yourself out there on a video – people, for whatever reason, feel like they can just attack you more when they see your face, or your hand movements, or your facial expressions.
+For whatever reason, they feel enough of a connection with you to attack you and say negative things.

-It also helps to know other people deal with negativity to because I realize the DIY Mommy who creates beautiful content, who is a very successful YouTube and blogger and makes her full time income from working online, gets negativity to.
-Knowing that, just helped me realize negativity is part of the territory.
+It also helps to know other people deal with negativity too, because I realize the DIY Mommy – who creates beautiful content, who is a very successful YouTube and blogger, and makes her full time income from working online – gets negativity too.
+Knowing that just helped me realize negativity is part of the territory.
 There is nothing wrong with me, everyone who is in an influence position receives negative comments.

 So, just knowing that other people are going through it helps.
 I guarantee you Joanna Gaines gets a crazy amount of negativity.
-Every time, I go to my local grocery store, there on the cover of the tabloids is a TV celebrity and I am sure they get negativity to.
+Every time I go to my local grocery store, there on the cover of the tabloids is a TV celebrity and I am sure they get negativity too.

 No matter who you are on the internet, negativity is always going happen and you must know it happens to others as well.
 Even to people who you think are awesome or someone you respect, just know they probably get negativity too.

 Also, negativity is not personal.
 It is more on the person who is saying it and you cannot let negativity stop you from living out your dream.
 No matter what you are creating, you have to be able to put yourself out there and it will be challenging, but it is the only way to reach those goals.
 The process of building an online audience always brings along some negativity.